 Building with Blocks

-Encourage engineering skills by providing blocks, Legos, or other construction toys.
+Encourage engineering skills by providing engineering toys such as building blocks, Legos, or other construction toys.
 Challenge your child to build towers, bridges, or even simple machines.

 Math in Daily Life